AndyDune/CustomStringExplode/README.md

 There is any string we want to convert into array.
 String may be set of numbers with any delimiters, it can be email set and more.

-It is better to see how it work for on specific points.
+It is better to see how it works for on specific points.

 ## Rule: Numbers